laravel/docs/views.md

 	return view('greetings', ['name' => 'Victoria']);

 When passing information in this manner, `$data` should be an array with key/value pairs.
-Inside your view, you can then access each value using it's corresponding key, like `{{ $key }}` (assuming `$data['key']` exists).
-The view can then access that data to display it within its HTML.
-In addition to passing an array of data as the second argument to the `view` function, you may also use the `with` method to add individual pieces of data to the view:
+Inside your view, you can then access each value using it's corresponding key, such as `<?php echo $key; ?>`.
+As an alternative to passing a complete array of data to the `view` helper function, you may use the `with` method to add individual pieces of data to the view:

 	$view = view('greeting')->with('name', 'Victoria');

-In the example above, the variable `$name` is made accessible to the view and contains the string `Victoria`.

 <a name="sharing-data-with-all-views"></a>
 #### Sharing Data With All Views

 Occasionally, you may need to share a piece of data with all views that are rendered by your application.
-You may do so using the `share` method.
-Typically, you would place calls to the `share` method within a service provider's `boot` method.
-You are free to add them to the `AppServiceProvider` or generate a separate service provider to house them.
+You may do so using the view factory's `share` method.
+Typically, you would place calls to `share` within a service provider's `boot` method.
+You are free to add them to the `AppServiceProvider` or generate a separate service provider to house them:

-When the `view` helper is called without arguments, it returns an implementation of the `Illuminate\Contracts\View\Factory` [contract](/docs/{{version}}/contracts), allowing us to call additional methods like `share`:

 	<?php namespace App\Providers;